rsp/RTC-test/README_SOLUTION.md

 Currently the mappings and the odds state get replaced on updates.
 It is not clear if it would be better to append the data to the old one without knowing more context.

 The current assumption is that the simulation endpoints always return the complete data.
 If this assumption is not correct then the cache service would need to be updated.
-Currently it replaces the data on every update for simplicity and to avoiid memory leaks.
+Currently it replaces the data on every update for simplicity and to avoid memory leaks.

 ## Debugging